What is the GAPS Diet? Today I’m explaining the GAPS diet, in an easy to understand way.

 After Dr. Campbell-McBride received the autism diagnosis for her son, she got to work looking for a solution and a way to help his body heal.
 She soon discovered that there is a vital connection between the health of a person’s gut and the health of the brain, not to mention the rest of their entire body.

-This gut-brain/body connection means that the GAPS diet can not only heal autism, but also dyslexia, depression, ADHD, as well as physical problems like allergies, asthma, and eczema.
+This gut-brain/body connection means that the GAPS diet can not only make a difference with autism, but also dyslexia, depression, ADHD, as well as physical problems like allergies, asthma, and eczema.

 How does the GAPS diet work?

 Hippocrates said, “All Disease Begins in The Gut.”
-He was right!
+Dr. Natasha believes he was right!
 When the gut is unhealthy, problems crop up, both neurological and physical.
 When the gut is healthy, the rest of the body and mind enjoy good health.

 The GAPS diet focuses on healing the digestive system in three main areas.
 It seals leaky gut, restores the balance of friendly bacteria in the digestive tract, and gently cleanses the body of toxins.